geudde/attic-chest/pages/04.season-3/13.meeting-41/11.mouse/docs.md

 Enters the glooming mansion of the fish;
 With beard exploring, and with luscious lip
 He longs the pickle of the seas to sip.
-Rous’d by his tusks th’elastic oyster fell
+Rous’d by his tusks th’ elastic oyster fell
 And caught the caitiff’s head in wat’ry cell:
 In vain the victim labours to get free
 From ‘durance vile’ and dread captivity: